Skip to main content

 Awareness centre

 The awareness centre is responsible for national coordination (aligning the programmes and projects of ministries, NGOs and private partners).
-It focusses on awareness raising on safer internet issues, by a website, campaigns, events and working groups.
+It focuses on awareness raising on safer internet issues, through a website, campaigns, events and working groups.

 Helpline